SWIFTSIM/swiftsimio-joss-paper/paper.md

 that are part of the library (e.g. visualisation) use the same definitions and functions that are implemented in the main simulation code.

+Finally, `swiftsimio` includes many other features useful to users of the SWIFT cosmological simulation code, such as parallel visualisation and data repackaging.

 The `swiftsimio` package will enable the next generation of cosmological simulations, ran with SWIFT, to be analysed on substantially smaller machines than were previously required with little extra effort from day-to-day users.